MichalTichy/Talk-DotVVM.AMP/Outline.md

                 - fix via AMP exclude
             - complex page
                 - show that only DotVVM version exists
-                - show redirects between AMP version and normal version (seemless experience)
+                - show redirects between AMP version and normal version (seamless experience)
     - How does it work
         - summary of how DotVVM works
         - summary of what parts we need to change for AMP conversion